-4. For each production of a context-sensitive grammar, the lhs and rhs must be non-empty strings of grammar symbols, and the length of the rhs must be at least as great the the length of the lhs^2
+5. For each production of a non-contracting grammar, the lhs and rhs must be non-empty strings of grammar symbols, and the length of the rhs must be at least as great the the length of the lhs2 Our textbook defines context-sensitive grammars to be non-contracting grammars, but the truth is that they are not the same, although they generate the same class of languages.
+They are said to be "weakly equivalent."

-For each production of an unrestricted grammar, the lhs must be a non-empty string of grammar symbols, while the rhs may be any string of grammar symbols.
+6. For each production of an unrestricted grammar, the lhs must be a non-empty string of grammar symbols which contains at least one variable, while the rhs may be any string of grammar symbols.
+These are also called "general grammars."